siavava/portfolio/content/projects/deep-learning/adversarial.md

 classifier on CIFAR-10 to resist that noise, then measures the cost of doing so.

-**The signed-gradient step.** An adversary wants the smallest input change that most increases the loss.
+An adversary wants the smallest input change that most increases the loss.
 Bound the change in max norm,
 $\lVert \delta \rVert_\infty \le \epsilon$, and take a first-order expansion of the loss around the input $x$: